Do I need a referral to see an orthodontist?

 Orthodontic age limit: When the plan includes an orthodontic age limit, braces must be placed on your teeth before reaching your plan's specified age limit.

 Dependent age limit: Orthodontic benefits will be available until your dependent reaches your plan's specified age limit.
-No benefits will be paid after your dependent reaches the age limit — even if the treatment is ongoing.
+No benefits will be paid after that, even if the treatment is not complete.

-* In Illinois, DMO plans provide limited out-of -network benefits.
-However, in order to receive maximum benefits, members must select and have care coordinated by a participation primary care dentist.
+* Illinois members: State laws vary with regard to out-of-network benefits.
+In Illinois, DMO plans provide limited out-of-network benefits.
+However, in order to receive maximum benefits, members must select and have care coordinated by a participating primary care dentist.
 Illinois DMO is not an HMO.
-Dental PPO's are referred to as Preferred Dental Networks (PDN) in the state of Texas.